-Ali is a World and American Record Holder.
+Ali is a World and American Record Holder and member of the NY Breakers.
 A backstroke specialist and former University of Michigan standout, Ali is a member of Team Elite training alongside a strong contingent of sprinters under David Marsh.

 Ali's list of accomplishments includes:

 "I am grateful and honored to be joining Fike Swim as an ambassador!
 Being a part of this team means so much to me because the products are unprecedented and have been designed with swimmers in mind.
 I look forward to my pro career in swimming and being able to represent the Fike Swim brand."

 - World Record Holder - 200 SCM Medley Relay